Adapting to climate change

 Adapting agriculture

 Many agricultural producers are already feeling the effects of climate change and are having to review their practices.
-They have to adjust:
+They have to adjust to:

-As this is essential to Québec, more action is underway than at any previous time, and an increasing number of experts are launching projects and carrying out research to support the producers who feed the population.
+As this is essential to Québec, more action is underway than at any previous time, and an increasing number of experts are launching projects and carrying out research to support those who feed our population.

 Find out more about solutions for adapting agriculture and discover completed projects.